You may wish to take on part-time work to meet new friends and earn extra money while you are studying in the UK.

 However, as an international or EU student there are some important rules and regulations to be aware of.

-Most international students on courses of more than six months are given Tier 4 visas that allow them to work part-time.
+Most international students studying for more than six months are given student visas allowing them to work part-time.
 This means up to 20 hours work a week during term time and full-time work during your vacation periods.

 Recognised vacation periods are different depending on the course you are studying.
 Postgraduate students should check with an immigration adviser before undertaking full-time work.

-Please be aware that if you require a Tier 4 student visa, you will not be able to rely upon expected income from part–time work in order to demonstrate how you will afford to live and study in the UK.
+If you require a student visa, you will not be able to rely on expected income from part-time work to demonstrate how you will afford to live and study in the UK.

 From 2021, EU, EEA and Swiss nationals are included in the UK's immigration system.
-If you do not have settled or pre-settled status, you will require a student visa during your studies and you would then be eligible for the new graduate immigration route to remain in the UK after your course.
+If you do not have settled or pre-settled status, you will require a student visa during your studies and you would then be eligible for the graduate visa to remain in the UK after your course.